 8. Snow Storm in a Jar

 A perfect winter science activity to spark the discussion about weather science.

 Another winter science activity that little kids will enjoy.
 Perfect any time of the year but fits winter the most.

 10. Melting Ice Winter Science

-Add art to science.
-Explore melting ice with the help of colors.
-Mesmerizing.
+Add art to science by exploring ice melt with the help of colors.
+Truly mesmerizing!